letiendat198/CBZMangaUtilities/README.md

 A tool to save myself hours of removing ads from mangas crawled from the seven seas and preparing them for KCC (Kindle Comic Converter) to use on my Kindle

-Also to rework my GUI skill a bit (This time GUI actually have a nice separation of GUI from backend)
+Also to rework my GUI skill a bit (~~This time GUI actually have a nice separation of GUI from backend~~.
+Reject humanity, return to spaghetti)

-## Features (Or what will be the features)
+## Features

 - Sort pages into groups (colored repeating, colored unique, b&w repeating, b&w unique)
 - Add or remove such groups into/from the final product (Rapid removal of ads from pirate sites)
-- Compress JPEG images to save space
+- Compress JPEG images to save space (In export menu)
 - Export to KCC-compatible format
 - Will add more when need arise :D